 Stream course teaching videos, and complete questions in your textbook from home or anywhere you may be!
 You are provided with a login to an online course teaching platform; your login lasts 30 days, and the course is designed to take approximately two days to complete.

 Research Prep.
 LSAT: The Law School Admission Test Prep.
 Book,

 Purchase your textbook on Amazon.com or Barnes and Noble.com and use it for this online class.

 This course will help you to succeed on the LSAT!

-It is designed to mimic a two day in person LSAT course, and allows you to complete LSAT practice questions on your own and then review them in connection with McKay Research strategies taught online in a video presentation which relies on our course textbook.
+It is designed to mimic a two-day in-person LSAT course, and allows you to complete LSAT practice questions on your own and then review them in connection with McKay Research strategies taught online in a video presentation that relies on our course textbook.

 The online LSAT course covers:

 · Logical reasoning questions present test takers with a short passage of about one paragraph.

 · Logical reasoning questions require test takers to consider the reasoning within the paragraph and choose the best answer from multiple possible answers.